 Where open skies, deep history, and untamed trails offer space to walk, reflect, and reconnect.

 North East England is a region shaped by story and space — where rugged coastlines meet high moors, and ancient paths cross deep, quiet countryside.
-From the edge of the Cheviot Hills to the sweeping sands of the Northumberland Coast, walking here feels elemental, raw, and richly rewarding.
+From the edge of the Cheviot Hills to the sweeping sands of the Northumberland Coast, this is a place for walking, wild adventures, and slow, meaningful travel.

-This is a place to slow down and look far.
-Every trail links you to history — Roman forts, monastic ruins, castle silhouettes, and old sheep tracks that lead into open land.
-The walking is wild in feeling, yet rooted in purpose: to guide you through England’s most spacious and storied landscapes.
+Here, every trail links you to history — Roman forts, monastic ruins, castle silhouettes, and old sheep tracks that lead into open land.
+The experience feels raw yet rewarding, with walking and outdoor escapes that reveal England’s most spacious and storied landscapes.

 One of Britain’s most iconic long-distance trails.
 This 84-mile (135 km) National Trail follows the Roman frontier from Wallsend to Bowness-on-Solway, with the most scenic and historic sections lying in the North East.
 Walk past milecastles, crags, and panoramic views — where stone meets sky.